newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/what-does-your-partner-do.md

 ## What did you learn from her?

 Apart from the organising and perfectionistic part she knows how to tackle and solve a problem.
 I admire her for that.
 Together with others she knows how to solve problems and find creative solutions.
 I try to adopt those skills in my own work.
 Stby talks a lot with the users of the service they are researching.
 That is a huge part of their research.
 I work at quite a large company, cosy and save in an office.
-Marie goes out there to talk to users without any pre-assumptions, this is also something what I would want to do more and which I admire.
+Marie goes out there to talk to users without any pre-assumptions, they find stories and with that they will work out solutions for certain stories.
+This is also something what I would want to do more and which I admire.

 ## How do you explain what Marie does for a living to friends in a pub?